iamsagar125/iamsagar125/README.md

 ## What I’m working on

-- **Syag** – a privacy-first, on-device AI note-taker for macOS (meeting notes, audio transcription, and more).
+- **oschief.ai** – a privacy-first, on-device AI note-taker for macOS (meeting notes, audio transcription, and more).

 ## What I’m interested in